What is Cystic Fibrosis?

-Cystic Fibrosis (CF) is a progressive genetic disease that affects the lungs, digestive system, pancreas and other organ systems.
-It causes thick, sticky mucus to build up in the lungs, which can lead to life-threatening infections.
-The projected life expectancy for someone with CF is mid-30s.
-In the US alone, there are 30,000 people with CF in the United States and 70,000 worldwide.
+Cystic Fibrosis (CF) is a progressive genetic disease that affects the lungs and digestive system as well as many other organ systems.
+It causes thick, sticky mucus to build up in the lungs, which leads to life-threatening lung infections.
+There are approximately 30,000 people with CF in the United States and 70,000 worldwide.